box/developer.box.com/guides/search/quick-start/create-metadata-template.md

 <Message tip>

-If you would like to use a different template format than a Dropdown-Single Select, you will need to consult our reference documentation, as the API call above differ from the example above.
+If you would like to use a different template format than a Dropdown-Single Select, you will need to consult our reference documentation, as the body of the API call will differ from the example above.

 </Message>

-The response to this API call provides crucial information needed in the next step.
-If you created your template via the UI, we will show how to obtain this same information.
+The response to this API call provides crucial information you will need later.
+If you created your template via the UI, we will show how to obtain this information in the next step.

 <Next>